 “ayoc” part of the word means roughly “power of”.
 We are reminded that this is not a weak or passive attitude.
 Holding the other, holding our own wounded parts, is not an act of resignation or surrender!
 It is a great power -- and it is a re-balancing of ourselves, our family and friends, community and planet, from the hypermasculine.
 And as such it may not be easy; it will take the feminine warrior, the warrior of peace, a fierce protecting and fierce love, to make these shifts.

-It is the bodies of human beings which are built up of the earth, and as part of the earth, the ecosystem, we partake in the cycles and harmonies that all of Earth’s beings live.
+The bodies of human beings are built up of the earth, and as part of the earth, the ecosystem, we partake in the cycles and harmonies that all of Earth’s beings live.
 Sunrise and sunset, winter-spring-summer-fall, or dry season and wet season.
 Times when life in its outward form is thriving and displaying its splendor; times when it is waning and pulling back into seed form.
 Birth, maturity, death.

 Because of the challenge these transitions ultimately present to us, the pampamesayocs, healers using Earth-based medicine, have been called transition-keepers, or Daykeepers... those who help us to stay in harmony, and return to harmony, with the constant movement that the very fact of em-bodied life implies.